APPLICATION FOR WAIVER OF GROUNDS OF INADMISSIBILITY

 (2) because there is not an immigrant visa immediately available to you; then this is the section of the page for you.

 If you are in this situation, you may be able to overcome your inadmissibility ground while still in the United States, before going abroad for your Green Card interview at the U.S. Embassy or consulate in your home country.
-That way if granted the waiver, you won’t have to worry for being inadmissible due to your unlawful presence.
+That way if granted the waiver, you won’t have to worry about being inadmissible due to your unlawful presence.
 To be eligible to apply for this waiver from the United States though, unlawful presence will have to be your only ground of inadmissibility.

 To qualify for this waiver, you will also have to be able to show “extreme hardship” to a qualifying relative.
-The qualifying relative for the waiver, needs to be a U.S. Citizen or an LPR, spouse or parent.
+The qualifying relative for the waiver needs to be a U.S. Citizen or an LPR, spouse, or parent.
 It also does not have to be the same relative that your Green Card petition is based on.
 Sadly, if your Green Card petition was based on the immediate relative category of you being the parent of a U.S. Citizen Child ( an unmarried child under 21), you can’t qualify for this waiver of inadmissibility by showing “extreme hardship” to your child.
-However, if you have a U.S. Citizen or LPR, spouse or parent also, then you could qualify by showing “extreme hardship” to them.
-However, if you just have a U.S. Citizen child, and don’t have a U.S. Citizen or LPR spouse or parent, then sadly you are out of luck and will be subjected to these 3 or 10 year bars of inadmissibility.
+However, if you have a U.S. Citizen or LPR, spouse, or parent also, then you could qualify by showing “extreme hardship” to them.
+However, if you just have a U.S. Citizen child, and don’t have a U.S. Citizen or LPR spouse or parent, then sadly you are out of luck and will be subjected to these 3 or 10-year bars of inadmissibility.

-Assuming that you have a qualifying relative (U.S. Citizen or LPR, spouse or parent) to show extreme hardship to, then the waiver that you would pursue is entitled a Provisional Unlawful Presence Waiver and you should submit Form I-601A, Application for Provisional Unlawful Presence Waiver, before leaving the United States.
-You will have to prove “extreme hardship” to a qualifying relative, if you are not allowed to enter the United States.
+Assuming that you have a qualifying relative (U.S. Citizen or LPR, spouse or parent) to show extreme hardship to, then the waiver that you would pursue is entitled to a Provisional Unlawful Presence Waiver and you should submit Form I-601A, Application for Provisional Unlawful Presence Waiver, before leaving the United States.
+You will have to prove “extreme hardship” to a qualifying relative if you are not allowed to enter the United States.
 If granted the waiver, that’s a great sign, but the approval of the waiver is “provisional.”

-Meaning, it is a preliminary pardon for your unlawful presence inadmissibility ground.
+Meaning, it is a preliminary pardon for your unlawful presence on inadmissibility grounds.
 However, you will still need to leave the United States after being granted the waiver provisionally, to have your Immigrant Visa interview at the U.S. Embassy or consulate in your home country.
 If the Consular Officer interviewing you abroad, finds that you are otherwise eligible for a Green Card, AND if you don’t have any other inadmissibility grounds other than your unlawful presence, you should be formally granted the waiver (meaning it will no longer be provisional).
 However, if the Consular Officer finds that you have other inadmissibility grounds, in addition to the unlawful presence ground, you won’t be eligible for a Form I-601A waiver.
 Instead, you will have to pursue your waivers via a Form I-601 Application for Waiver of Ground of Inadmissibility with USCIS from abroad (see section below).
 For a full list of inadmissibility grounds, please see the USCIS document “Inadmissibility and Waivers,” available here.

 Pursuing an Unlawful Presence Waiver from Abroad.
 If you are already abroad and have accrued unlawful presence in the United States, then you are unfortunately ineligible to apply for the Provisional Waiver of Unlawful Presence.
-Thus, you will have to File a Form I-601, Application for Waiver of Grounds of Inadmissibility, which is USCIS’ general form for overcoming any inadmissibility ground.
+Thus, you will have to File Form I-601, Application for Waiver of Grounds of Inadmissibility, which is USCIS’ general form for overcoming any inadmissibility ground.
 Likewise, if you were found ineligible for a provisional unlawful presence waiver due to having more than one inadmissibility ground, you will also have to file this Form I-601 from abroad.
-One requirement to pursuing this waiver from abroad however, is that you already had your visa interview with a consular officer and were found inadmissible.
+One requirement to pursuing this waiver from abroad, however, is that you already had your visa interview with a consular officer and were found inadmissible.

-The other requirement based on your unlawful presence inadmissibility ground (similarly to the Provisional Unlawful Presence Waiver), is that you will have to establish “extreme hardship” to a qualifying relative.The qualifying relative for the waiver, needs to be a U.S. Citizen or an LPR, spouse or parent.
+The other requirement based on your unlawful presence inadmissibility ground (similar to the Provisional Unlawful Presence Waiver), is that you will have to establish “extreme hardship” to a qualifying relative.
+The qualifying relative for the waiver needs to be a U.S. Citizen or an LPR, spouse, or parent.
 It also does not have to be the same relative that your Green Card petition is based on.
 Sadly, if your Green Card petition was based on the immediate relative category of you being the parent of a U.S. Citizen Child ( an unmarried child under 21), you can’t qualify for this waiver of inadmissibility by showing “extreme hardship” to your child.
-However, if you have a U.S. Citizen or LPR, spouse or parent also, then you could qualify by showing “extreme hardship” to them.
+However, if you have a U.S. Citizen or LPR, spouse, or parent also, then you could qualify by showing “extreme hardship” to them.

 Provisional Unlawful Presence Waiver.
-Unfortunately, some Green Card applicants who are physically present in the United States, who are otherwise eligible for a Green Cards, are forced to leave the United States to complete the Green Card application process abroad, instead of via the Adjustment of Status route while in the United States.
+Unfortunately, some Green Card applicants who are physically present in the United States, who are otherwise eligible for a Green Card, are forced to leave the United States to complete the Green Card application process abroad, instead of via the Adjustment of Status route while in the United States.
 This is the case for foreign nationals that originally entered the United States without inspection.
 Or, for Immigrants who are otherwise ineligible to Adjust Status; perhaps because they do not have an Immigrant Visa number currently available to them, and they don’t have a lawful Nonimmigrant Status that permits them to stay and live in the U.S., while they wait for that Immigrant Visa number to become available.
 Thus, this inadmissibility ground can come up for a foreign national, even when they hadn’t originally planned to leave the United States to apply for their Green Card.
 Fortunately, there may be a waiver available to you, if you are in this situation.
-The waiver that you would pursue is entitled a Provisional Unlawful
+The waiver that you would pursue is entitled to a Provisional Unlawful

 Other common Waivers of the Inadmissibility Grounds.
 Generally, unless you are, or have been a drug trafficker, an addict or abuser, a spy, a Nazi, a terrorist, or you have participated in genocide, there is likely a waiver for your category of inadmissibility ground.

 However, just because a waiver exists, does not mean that you will qualify for it, and even if you meet the requirements on paper for the waiver, it does not mean that you will be granted it.
-Many of the waivers are discretionary and proper advocacy during the application process, can give you a much higher chance at being granted a waiver.
+Many of the waivers are discretionary and proper advocacy during the application process, can give you a much higher chance of being granted a waiver.
 All of the waivers have differing and complicated requirements to qualify, and thus, it is important to consider enlisting the help of an experienced immigration lawyer, should you need to pursue a waiver of inadmissibility.
 Many of the waivers available, are based on establishing that a qualifying relative who is a U.S. Citizen or Lawful Permanent Resident (LPR), will experience “extreme hardship” if you are not admitted to the United States.

 Unfortunately, the categories of relatives that will qualify, will differ based on the type of inadmissibility ground you are trying to waive/forgive.
-For example, for some inadmissibility grounds, establishing extreme hardship to a U.S. Citizen Child, will qualify you for the waiver; but not for others, you can only use a U.S. Citizen or LPR parent to qualify.
+For example, for some inadmissibility grounds, establishing extreme hardship to a U.S. Citizen Child will qualify you for the waiver; but not for others, you can only use a U.S. Citizen or LPR parent to qualify.
 Other inadmissibility grounds (such as Criminal Inadmissibility), won’t require establishing extreme hardship to a qualifying relative, but can instead be obtained by proving other facts (such as rehabilitation).
 Due to the complicated nature of these waivers, getting the help of an experienced immigration attorney can greatly help if you find yourself inadmissible.
 Fortunately, here at Zontlaw, we can help you with that.
 Don’t hesitate to contact us about your inadmissibility!

 Related form: I-601, APPLICATION FOR WAIVER OF GROUNDS OF INADMISSIBILITY